John-SSL/Milestone-Project-1/README.md

 The font were imported from google fonts
 * Roboto as the primary font for the body.
 * Paprika as the secondary font for headings and lead texts.
-#### For the website to be responsive 3 different breakpoints were chosen using Bootstrap's grid system.
 ### User Stories
 1. As a user, I need easy navigation and user-friendly design, so I can find information quickly.
   - Acceptance Criteria: